tschf/sqlup/README.md

 # SQLcl Upgrader

 **note: Currently this is tied to a particular build number (4.2.0.17.096.0933).
-Some enhancements in the dependent project are needed for this to be useful **
+Some enhancements in the dependent project are needed for this to be useful.**

 ## Overview